ilyavf/tx-builder/notes-on-monadic-composition.md

 ### Intro

 A monad is a way of composing functionality.
 It was invented to target mutations (e.g. state) and asynchronous IO in a pure functional way.
+The idea is that gluing is made outside of the main functions (which can stay pure), but inside the compose helper.
+So, the most interesting thing here is that for every app there could be a different way of composing its pieces.

 Let's look at the following example of how a state mutation could be managed in a pure way.

 ### V1: manage state in a pure way imperatively